xaya/democrit/README.md

 communication channel between each other.
 Via this communcation channel, the following steps are then performed in order to finalise the trade:

-1. The seller sends two addresses of their wallet to the buyer, one for the name output and one for receiving the payment in CHI.
+1. The taker initiates the trade by contacting the maker and telling them the order and exact amount of asset they are interested in.
    They also send a string for use as trade ID in the `g/dem` move.
 This string should be unique for their name (but need not be globally unique).
+1. If the taker is the seller, they also send two addresses of their wallet, one for the name output and one for receiving the payment in CHI.
+1. If the maker is the seller, they reply with those two addresses in a follow-up message.
-1. The buyer constructs the unsigned transaction based on these addresses, their own inputs and change address, and the move data for the trade.
+1. The buyer constructs the unsigned transaction based on the shared data, their own inputs and change address, and the move data for the trade.
    They also sign their inputs to the transaction and store the signatures locally.
-1. The buyer sends the *unsigned transaction* not including their signatures to the seller.
+1. If the buyer is the taker, they add the signatures and share the partially signed transaction with the seller.
+If the buyer is the maker, they share the *unsigned* transaction with the seller.
 1. The seller verifies that the payment and name output are as expected, and that the current UTXO of their name is an input to the transaction.
-   Then they sign just that single input and send the partially signed transaction back to the buyer.
+   Then they sign just that single input.
+1. If the seller is the maker, the transaction is now fully signed and can be broadcast.
+If the seller is the taker, they send the partially signed transaction back to the buyer.
-1. The buyer merges in their signatures stored previously and broadcasts the transaction.
+1. If the buyer is the maker, they add the previously stored signatures into the transaction and broadcast it.

-The seller marks the order as "in progress" when they send their partial transaction to the buyer, and then watches the Democrit GSP to see when the trade goes through based on their chosen trade ID.
-If it takes too long, they can cancel any time by just updating the name and thus double spending the name coin.
+The taker marks the order as "in progress" when they send their partial transaction to the maker, and then watches the Democrit GSP to see when the trade goes through based on their chosen trade ID.
+If it takes too long, they can cancel any time by just double spending one of their inputs (CHI or name).

-The buyer constructs and broadcasts the final transaction, so they can track the progress simply through their wallet.
+The maker constructs and broadcasts the final transaction, so they can track the progress simply through their wallet.
 Thus they can also show the trade as "in progress" until it is confirmed.

-In case the seller double spends, their wallet will mark the transaction as conflicted and they know that the trade failed.
+Until the trade has gone through, both participants can check all the inputs of the transaction on the network to detect a potential double spend of any of them.
+If this happens, they know the trade failed and their client can show it as such.